giuliorm/hh-big-data/README.md

 # hh-big-data
 A research on the vacancies and resumes data from Head Hunter.
-A relation of skill set and salary is estimated, for that
+A relation of skill set and salary is estimated, for that some intermediate steps are performed.

 # How to use git